-On request, the recipients of the retrocessions will disclose the amounts they have actually received for the sale of the collective investment scheme units of these investors.
+When requested, the recipients of retrocessions disclose the actual sums they have received for distributing collective investment schemes to these investors.

-The fund management company and its agents do not pay rebates on sales in or from Switzerland in order to reduce the fees and costs charged to the investment fund and borne by the investors.
+The fund management company and its agents do not give rebates to reduce the fees and costs payable by the investor and charged to the investment fund.